AndreSteenveld/docker-macvlan-virtual-network/README.md

 Interface: IConsole {872da645-4a9b-1727-bee2-5585105b9eed}
 ```

-A quick search lead me to the following stackoverflow post (virtualbox Raw-mode is unavailable courtesy of Hyper-V windows 10)[https://stackoverflow.com/questions/50053255/virtualbox-raw-mode-is-unavailable-courtesy-of-hyper-v-windows-10].
-And this thread on the virual box forum (link)[https://forums.virtualbox.org/viewtopic.php?f=6&t=87237].
+A quick search lead me to the following stackoverflow post "[virtualbox Raw-mode is unavailable courtesy of Hyper-V windows 10](https://stackoverflow.com/questions/50053255/virtualbox-raw-mode-is-unavailable-courtesy-of-hyper-v-windows-10)".
+And this thread on the virual box forum [link](https://forums.virtualbox.org/viewtopic.php?f=6&t=87237).
 Summarizing the common thread seems to be to disable a option called "hypervisorlaunchtype".

 ```bash
 # In a privileged shell run, and reboot